Gourang97/max-ai/docs/source/quickstart.rst

 Datachecks
 ___________

-- This module is dedicated to perform quick checks on data.
+This module is dedicated to perform quick checks on data

-- `AnalysisBase` class is a base class in `analysis_base.py` file which should be inherited by all analysis class specific to use case / requirement.
+- It consists of `AnalysisBase` class is a base class in `analysis_base.py` file which should be inherited by all analysis class specific to use case / requirement.
-- every analysis class will produce dictionary, which could be saved into disk using `save_analysis_report`
+- Every analysis class will produce dictionary, which can be saved into disk using `save_analysis_report`
-- types of columns are identified based on column names as per feast output, or you can pass dictionary in below format
+- Types of columns are identified based on column names as per feast output, or you can pass dictionary as shown in below code snippet
-- `SparkDataFrameAnalyser` class is used to analyse `pyspark` `dataframe` with numerical and categorical columns mainly.
+- `SparkDataFrameAnalyser` class is used to analyse `pyspark` `dataframe` with numerical and categorical columns mainly

 ::